blooo-io/hw-app-acre/README.md

 #### createPaymentTransaction

 Build and sign a transaction.
-See Btc.createPaymentTransaction for details on how to use this method.
+See Acre.createPaymentTransaction for details on how to use this method.

 This method will convert the legacy arguments, CreateTransactionArg, into